moby/moby/docs/userguide/networking/work-with-networks.md

 When you create a network, Engine creates a non-overlapping subnetwork for the network by default.
 You can override this default and specify a subnetwork directly using the the `--subnet` option.
-On a `bridge` network you can only create a single subnet.
+On a `bridge` network you can only specify a single subnet.
 An `overlay` network supports multiple subnets.

+> **Note** : It is highly recommended to use the `--subnet` option while creating
+> a network.
+If the `--subnet` is not specified, the docker daemon automatically
+> chooses and assigns a subnet for the network and it could overlap with another subnet
+> in your infrastructure that is not managed by docker.
+Such overlaps can cause
+> connectivity issues or failures when containers are connected to that network.

 In addition to the `--subnetwork` option, you also specify the `--gateway` `--ip-range` and `--aux-address` options.